Coder-Yu/Coder-Yu/README.md

 - Feel free to drop me an email if you have any questions. [📧](mailto:jl.yu@uq.edu.au)

 #### What's New 📢
+- [01/09/2021] One co-authored paper on federated learning and recommendation is accepted by the VLDB Journal.
 - [08/08/2021] Two co-authored papers on self-supervised learning and group/session recommendation are accepted by CIKM'21
 - [17/05/2021] One paper on self-supervised learning and recommendation is accepted by KDD'21.
 - [16/01/2021] One paper on self-supervised learning and social recommendation is accepted by WWW'21.